-Tornado Hong led the charge with Lightning Mao and Thunder Wu following close.
+Incandescent Hong led the charge with Volcanic Mao and Blazing Wu following close.
 They’d been hiding further down the alleyway behind Jingwei.
 Their weapons spun and flashed.
 They cursed and howled as they moved in for the kill.

 Nothing stood between them and Jingwei.
-Nothing worthy of notice.
+Nothing worthy of notice anyway.
 Just a useless heap on his knees gasping for breath like a fish wrapped up in scholar’s robes.

 Indeed, all three men ignored me entirely.
 They were right to do so.
 But then it took them completely by surprise when they tripped over the scabbard I’d stuck between their feet!

-Hong kicked it so hard I feared my arm would rip out of its socket.
+Hong kicked it so hard I feared my arm would rip out of socket.
 I held firm.
 He stumbled forward and almost caught himself but Mao and Wu barely had time to look surprised before they were half-trampling and half-falling into him.
 They collapsed in a howling and cursing tangle of limbs and weapons.
-Each attempt to extricate the former from the latter injured someone.
+Each attempt to extricate the former from the latter injured one or more of them.

-I started to stand but then Jingwei yanked me up by the back of my collar.
+I started to stand on legs that weren’t quite up to it yet but then Jingwei yanked me up by the back of the collar.
 We were already running by the time my feet found the pavement.

 I looked back.
-The Three Calamities littered the alley.
-They got loose from one another but they were so sliced up from the effort of disentangling one another that pursuit was a foolhardy enterprise.
+The Explosive Gang littered the alley.
+They got loose from one another but they were so sliced up from disentangling from one another that pursuit was a foolhardy enterprise.
 Only Six Devils Lin still stood and she did so with considerable effort.
 She pressed both hands tight to her left side as she hobbled toward her comrades.
 She winced with every step.

 I supposed the marriage was off.

-If there is a single advantage to the chronic overpopulation of Hanzhou, it is exceedingly simple to disappear into the crowd.
+If there is a single advantage to the chronic overpopulation of Hanzhou, it is exceedingly simple for one to disappear into its crowd.
 An hour later we were sitting in a teahouse doing our best to look like we weren’t running away from anything, especially not a big sword fight.

 That meant hiding the sword.
 It was wrapped in a spare robe and stuffed as far into my pack as we could manage.
 My plan was, if questioned, to claim that it was a large brush for writing out ceremonial banners.

-Jingwei’s hand kept gravitating to rest on the hilt no longer hanging from her belt.
-It was like she was trying to scratch an itch on a missing limb.
+Jingwei’s hand kept gravitating to rest on the hilt no longer hanging from her belt, like scratching an itch on a missing limb.

 “To be honest, I didn’t know whether or not you were going to rescue me,” I said.

 “I didn’t rescue you,” she said with all the emotion of a cabbage.
-It was the first thing she’d said to me since we bested The Three Calamities.
+It was the first thing she’d said to me since the incident.

 “It certainly felt like a rescue,” I said.

-“Had nothing to do with you.
+“Had nothing to do with rescuing you.
 I got history with that woman,” she said.